 Sailing is a passion shared by Ann and myself, in fact Ann introduced this pastime to me.
 Being involved in sailing, especially keel boats has brought us into contact with a number of organisations.
-Ownership of G-whizz has increased that organisational contact.
+Looking after G-whizz has increased that organisational contact.

 Abell Point Yacht Club

 Blues Point Yacht Club

 There are a number of commercial organisations that we have had contact with during our ownership of G-whizz, ranging from slipping to finding that one special bolt, these include, but are not limited to:

 It can quite often be a challenge to find that particular component or a retailer that understands what you are talking about (in my case that can at times be quite a challenge).
 While we don’t spend a lot of time with these organisations or have not developed a particular relationship with them, they have provided us with good service, and mey do the same for others.
 They can be found on the links page under the resources menu or jump straight to them at: